albachteng/CampaignDiary/_posts/2021-01-10-Castle Marina's dungeons.md

 While fighting off infected monstrosities, their pygmy companion turns on them and reveals herself to be Alva - the same Pygmy that had accompanied the party into White Tower.
 She blasts Rawson, Isho and Lem with ice and fire, blaming Lem for the death of her companion in the White Tower dungeons.

-Alva dies.
+Alva falls.
 The infected die.
 The party moves on.

 They find Eileen, called The Crow for her black-feathered garb.
 She is a goblin with a mechanical arm.
 In the dungeons, she has taken upon herself the task of setting traps and segregating the turned infected from those still healthy enough to survive above.
 She is puzzling over a statue puzzle in a side-room when the party enters.